Bombshell Report Says State Department Went Behind Donald Trump’s Back To Release Aid He Withheld From Ukraine

 “The hold on funds provoked consternation, if not panic, at the State and Defense Departments because the law required them to spend the money by the end of the fiscal year on Sept.
 30 or lose it.
 In reality, they had to get the aid moving through the system two weeks earlier — around Sept.
 15 — because of a requirement for a two-week notification to Congress,” the report noted.

-It was ultimately National Security Adviser John Bolton who ralayed the message on September 9 to the State Department that the aid could be released, just days before Bolton would resign from the Trump administration.
+It was ultimately National Security Adviser John Bolton who relayed the message on September 9 to the State Department that the aid could be released, just days before Bolton resigned from the Trump administration.

 On September 11, Trump said that he personally made the decision to release the aid, but Bloomberg News noted that the new revelations undermine his account.

 Delivered To Your INBOX